 Discuss with your insurance provider the level of insurance required, however it must meet the following minimum standards:

-- exclusions must be agreed to by the funding department
+- exclusions must be agreed to by the funding department or agency

-This information is for organisations with a funding relationship with the Department of Justice and Community Safety.
+The below information is for organisations with a funding relationship with the Department of Justice and Community Safety.

 If you have questions you can contact: